Pupil & Sports Premium

 PE and Sports Funding

 The government has allocated £150 million on improving physical education (PE) and sport in primary schools.
-Over the 3 academic years 2013 to 2014, 2014 to 2015 and 2015 to 2016, this extra funding is allocated directly to primary schools.

 Schools must spend the funding to improve the quality of the PE and sport activities they offer their pupils but they are free to choose the best way of using the money.